 It’s time to find which are the keywords that your competition ranks for, and take them for yourself.

 Go to your Ahrefs account and search by using the domain of one of your competitors.
-The go to the menu on the left sidebar and press the “organic keywords” tab.
+Then go to the menu on the left sidebar and press the “organic keywords” tab.

-Another list with keywords.
+Another list of keywords.
 Sort them out by Keyword Difficulty, and export those as well.

 Now, let’s take this a step further.
 On the same left sidebar, press the “Competing domains” tab.